 Summer Hill café empowers refugee entrepreneurs

-Zahra Armian & Adiam Tefera, first entrepreneurs to be part of Four Brave Women cafe
+Zahra Armian & Adiam Tefera, the first entrepreneurs to be part of Four Brave Women cafe.

-The main purpose of the initiative is to work through the barriers that refugees face when starting work in a new country, and to provide them with the support to start, run and grow their own small business.
+The main purpose of the initiative is to work through the barriers that refugees face when starting work in a new country and to provide them with the support to start, run and grow their own small businesses.

 Refugees have the opportunity to earn an income while being in a supportive environment set up to enable their success and give them the necessary experience to pursue their own journey.

 The program consists of eight-week cycles where the entrepreneurs serve lunch and dinner six days each week (Tuesday to Sunday) at 26 Lackey Street, Summer Hill.

 The eight-week cycle allows time for participants to experience the challenges of running a small business and testing their product, menu and business plan.